edgar-carrillo/edgar-carrillo/README.md

 JS/HTML/CSS/Webpack/NPM - A mexican restaurant page where one can place orders, view what the company is about and more.
 <br><br>
 <p>
-  The completed project will display a homepage describibng the company with multiple pages that the user can tab through.
+  The completed project will display a homepage describing the company with multiple pages that the user can tab through.
   As buttons will have funcionality, causing a form where the user can submit orders.
 More to be added.
 </p>